yongler/Giving-Coupons/README.md

   - (Milestone 15) Lighthouse report
   - Feature - admin create campaign page, offline page
   - Write ups for milestone 11

+# Set-up instructions for local testing

+1. Clone the repo.
+2. In the root directory, run `npm install` to install all the dependencies.
+3. Create `.env` file with the environment variables.
+4. In the root directory, run `npx prisma generate` followed by `npx prisma studio` to setup the database.
+Take note that school/home wifi might not work.
+Changing to data will solve the issue.
+5. In the root directory, run `npm run dev`.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).